-- Stylish looks
+- Stylish looks inside and out

-- Lovely interior
+- Lovely, high-quality interior

-- Quiet and comfortable
+- Quiet and comfortable to drive

 What's not so good

-- Quite expensive
+- Quite expensive against alternatives

-- Boot is tricky to load
+- Boot can be tricky to load

-- Cramped back seats
+- Cramped rear seats for adults

 Mercedes CLA: what would you like to read next?

-If you love the Mercedes A-Class’ clever technology but fancy something a little more eye-catching, the CLA Coupe could be the car for you
+If you love the Mercedes A-Class’ clever technology but fancy something a little more eye-catching, the CLA Coupe could be the car for you.

 You can also get the Mercedes CLA Coupe with the same high-tech driver assistance systems as the standard A-Class to help make long stints behind the wheel feel like popping to the shops.